techversat/ledi_documentation/rst/page03_operation.rst

 Other Android Apps
 ------------------
-We are currently working on making a customized Android app for LEDI.
-In the meantime, there are slew of available Android Apps that just works with LEDI.
+There are slew of available Android Apps that just works with LEDI.
 Almost all of them are free.
 For example, I've tested:

-* SENA_ BTerm Bluetooth Terminal
+* Sena_ BTerm Bluetooth Terminal
 * BlueTerm_

 LEDI uses Bluetooth module that understands SPP (Serial Port Profile).
 What this